StewardCONNECT Frequently Asked Questions

 Steward Health Care has introduced a new patient portal, StewardCONNECT.
 The first phase of the portal introduction was implemented at our Steward Medical Group outpatient practices.

-As of Oct.
-1, we are introducing StewardCONNECT for hospital patients at our Arizona hospitals.
+As of March 28, 2023, we are introducing a new StewardCONNECT for hospital patients at our Arizona hospitals.
 We have already introduced this new portal for Steward Medical Group outpatient practices and at Steward hospitals in Florida, Ohio, and Pennsylvania, Texas, Louisiana, and Arkansas.
 We look forward to introducing this one portal solution to our hospital patients in the rest of the country soon.

 What is StewardCONNECT?